25 Awesome Customer Service Tips You Must Employ in 2021

 A Forrester Research study showed that 44 percent of online consumers say having questions answered by a live person while in the middle of an online purchase is one of the most important features a website can offer.

-Helpdesk and ticketing tools capture, convert, and resolve customer queries from one unified, centralized platform.
+Helpdesk and ticketing tools capture, convert and resolve customer queries from one unified, centralized platform.

 When using CRM tools, make use of the data available to deliver a tailored experience (e.g. you can wish a customer happy birthday and offer them a small discount as a gift).

 CRM tools speed up response time.
-And when they are integrated with a unified communications platform which gathers all the messages from emails, chats, SMS, voice calls in one spot do an even better job at improving internal and external communications.
+And when they are integrated with a unified communications platform that gathers all the messages from emails, chats, SMS, voice calls in one spot do an even better job at improving internal and external communications.

 This is essential.
 How else can you ensure that the latest information is available?
 Remember, a website is the online face of your company, so don't compromise on quality.
-One of the easiest ways to improve the usability of your website, removing any frustrations and improving your overall customer experience, is to A/B test different versions of your key pages.
+One of the easiest ways to improve the usability of your website, removing any frustrations and improving your overall experience, is to A/B test different versions of your key pages.
 By doing that, you can ensure your customers have easy access to the most important information.

 And, it's always important to look into the best practices of website design to make sure you follow trends and think of the user.